-In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18") that changes the presentation of restricted cash and cash equivalents on the statement of cash flows.
+In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash that changes the presentation of restricted cash and cash equivalents on the statement of cash flows.
 Restricted cash and restricted cash equivalents will be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 This amendment is effective for the Company in the fiscal year beginning after December 15, 2017, but early adoption is permissible.
-The Company is currently evaluating the impact of this new standard.
+The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.